navyashiju/CM300_Phishing-URL-Detection/README.md

 To do so, this project investigates the development of a phishing URL detection system using machine learning techniques.
 The system focuses solely on URL-based features, allowing for fast and accurate classification without relying on webpage content or external service queries.

-Three baseline models—Decision Tree, Random Forest, and Support Vector Machine—were implemented, optimised, and evaluated.
+Three baseline models, which included Decision Tree, Random Forest, and Support Vector Machine, were implemented, optimised, and evaluated.
 A hybrid model was also developed by stacking the optimised Random Forest and SVM models with XGBoost acting as the meta-classifier.
 The models were assessed on both predictive accuracy and real-time inference efficiency to reflect the demands of corporate cybersecurity environments.

 ## Key Features
 - Preprocessing of publicly available phishing URL dataset